 Why you should follow: Leaman is the CEO of one of Waterloo’s rapidly growing companies, which was recently named one of the best workplaces for women.
 Leaman is also outspoken on diversity, having written op-eds for BetaKit.

 Why you should follow: A BetaKit contributor, Marion spends her time supporting inovia’s portfolio, and spearhed the firm’s Empower Initiative.
 Founding donor of the Sarah F. Marion Foundation, she’s raised over $1.14 million for organizations focused on equality for marginalized populations.

 Haidee Thanda, founder of Hacking Health Ottawa

 Why you should follow: Thanda is passionate about health promotion.
-Through Hacking Health, Thanda connects people to solve health problems through tech, and also acts as lead educational technologist at the Council of Ontario Universities.
+Through Hacking Health, Thanda connects people to solve health problems through tech.
+She’s currently a senior learning platform architect at Shopify.

 Jennifer Moss, co-founder of Plasticity Labs

-Why you should follow: Plasticity Labs is helping workplaces foster happier and healthier employees, and Moss is often recognized for these efforts.
-In 2014, Moss was recognized as international female entrepreneur of the year at the Stevie Awards in 2014.
+Why you should follow: Helping workplaces foster happier and healthier employees at Plasticity, Moss was recognized as international female entrepreneur of the year at the Stevie Awards in 2014.
 In 2016, she was recognized as the Canadian Business Innovator of the Year.

 Annalea Krebs, CEO of Social Nature

 Why you should follow: Loewen has been working in the payments space for more than 15 years on solutions for Apple, Toyota, and Oakley.
-She is at the helm of Control, which helps businesses monitor their Payments from services like Stripe and PayPal, and consolidate metrics in one app.
+She was most recently at the helm of Control, which helped businesses monitor their Payments from services like Stripe and PayPal.

 Natalie Cartwright, co-founder of Finn.ai